onflow/scheduledtransactions-scaffold/README.md

 ```

 For full details see `EXAMPLE.md`.
 For the continuous loop variant, see `EXAMPLE-LOOP.md`.

+Note: The scheduler manager is automatically created when you schedule your first transaction, or you can initialize it separately using `InitSchedulerManager.cdc`.

 ## ▶️ Quick Start (Scheduled Transactions Loop Example)